yogasetiawan11/Docker_docs/Docker-Networking.md

 ************   none      null      local
 ```
 # Why Networking?
-There's 2 reason why you need attach Networking to Containers.
+There are 2 reason why you need attach Networking to Containers.
 1. You should connect 1 Container to another Container because each of the Containers might have different function like Frontend and Backend Container and obviously these have to talk each other.

 2. You might want good isolation of your container example, You have container which contain Payment session then you want isolated this container to your Public accessible container like Login container, this is where you have to isolated you container Because this Payment container there's sensitive Information.